huggingface/datasets/docs/source/metrics.rst

 Evaluate predictions
 ====================

 🤗 Datasets provides various common and NLP-specific `metrics <https://huggingface.co/metrics>`_ for you to measure your model's performance.
-In the final part of this tutorial, you will load a metric and use it to evaluate your model's predictions.
+In the final part of the tutorials, you will load a metric and use it to evaluate your model's predictions.

-You can quickly return all the available metrics with :func:`datasets.list_metrics`:
+You can see what metrics are available with :func:`datasets.list_metrics`:

 .. code-block::

    >>> from datasets import list_metrics
    >>> metrics_list = list_metrics()
    >>> len(metrics_list)
    28
    >>> print(metrics_list)
    ['accuracy', 'bertscore', 'bleu', 'bleurt', 'cer', 'comet', 'coval', 'cuad', 'f1', 'gleu', 'glue', 'indic_glue', 'matthews_correlation', 'meteor', 'pearsonr', 'precision', 'recall', 'rouge', 'sacrebleu', 'sari', 'seqeval', 'spearmanr', 'squad', 'squad_v2', 'super_glue', 'wer', 'wiki_split', 'xnli']

 Load metric
 -------------